0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 **Steps to make the Instance Role**

-1. Go to AWS IAM Roles
+1. Go to the `Roles` section in the AWS IAM apge
-1. Click Create new role
+1. Click `Create role`
-1. From the AWS Service Role select Amazon EC2
+1. From `AWS Service` select `EC2`
+1. Go to the Next step
    1. Check AmazonEC2RoleforAWSCodeDeploy
    1. Check AutoScalingNotificationAccessRole
    1. Check AdministratorAccess
-1. Click Next Step
+1. Go to the Next step
-1. Name the service however you want, but make sure the name contains the word Instance, better identification
+1. Name the service.
+I choose to use `PermissionsForEC2ToCodeDeploy`
 1. Click Create role

 ### The GitHub User Policy

 The user that is going to be used on the GitHub side

-1. Go to AWS IAM
+1. Go to the `Policies` section in the AWS IAM apge
-1. Go to Policies
-1. Click Create Policy
+1. Click `Create policy`
 1. Select Create Your Own Policy
-1. Set the Policy Name
+1. Set the Policy Name, I choose to use `GitHub`
-1. Set the Description
-1. Paste the JSON from bello in to Policy Document
+1. Paste the bellow JSON in to the `Policy Document` field

 ```
 {